-In stocking the right amount of products, you’ll have customers coming back.
+In stocking the right amount of products at the right time and price, you’ll have customers returning.

 Every business is different.
-That means when it comes to choosing which inventory management technique to follow, you won’t necessary have the same as the business next to you.
-But that’s okay - as Casandra Campbell notes in an article for Shopify, inventory management is highly customisable.
+That means when it comes to choosing which inventory management technique to follow, you won’t necessarily have the same as the business next to you.
+But that’s okay - as Andrew Dennis notes in an article for Shopify, inventory management is highly customisable.

-Within the piece, she touches on a variety of techniques that you should consider.
-All of them will not only improve your inventory management but also your cashflow.
+Within the piece, he touches on a variety of techniques to consider.
+All of them will not only improve your inventory management but also your cash flow.

 A few inventory management techniques to consider include:

-A supply chain management method in which a retailer transfers customer orders as well as shipment details to the manufacturer, wholesaler or even another retailer.
-This is instead of keeping the goods in stock.
+A supply chain management method in which a retailer transfers customer orders and shipment details to the manufacturer, wholesaler or even another retailer.
+It is instead of keeping the goods in stock.

 Otherwise known as accurate forecasting, demand forecasting refers to the ability to predict customer demand.
 While it’s not the easiest technique to master, it’s worth considering since it can create repeat customers.

 There is also the ABC analysis which is an inventory categorisation method.
-It is essentially a technique in which you divide your items into three categories which rank from your most valuable items (A) all the way down to your least valuable items (C).
-This is because not all inventories are of equal value.
+It is essentially a technique in which you divide your items into three categories which rank from your most valuable items (A) down to your least valuable items (C).
+It is because not all inventories are of equal value.

 Understanding how quickly (or slowly) the stock on your shelves decreases is crucial if you want to please your customers.
-In fact, as you’ll have read above, it can make or break your business.
+As you’ll have read above, it can make or break your business.

-That's why is crucial for you to understand the factors that can influence your days of supply.
-With these factors in mind, you’ll have a better chance at staying in line with the demands of your customers.
+That's why it's crucial to understand the factors that can influence your days of supply.
+With these factors in mind, you’ll have a better chance of staying in line with the demands of your customers.
 That means you’ll also be able to plan better.

 These factors include, but are not limited to:

-In cross promoting an item across two different areas, you’re enticing your customers to buy more.
-The result is a lower DOS for those products.
-That said, you do need to be careful since cross promotion can lead to an inflated idea of how well a product is selling.
+That said, you do need to be careful since cross-promotion can lead to an inflated idea of how well a product is selling.

-While there are various factors that influence your days of supply, it can also be used to improve your retail operations.
+While various factors influence your days of supply, they can also help to improve your retail operations.

 How?
-It all comes down to what is known as space elastic demand - the increase or decrease in the rate of sales, which would arise because of a change in the space allocation of a product.
+It all comes down to what is known as space elastic demand.
+It is the increase or decrease in the rate of sales, which arises because of a change in the space allocation for a product.

-Now, imagine if you have two gondolas, and you’ve merchandised your inventory differently for both.
-The first is done consistently so that the products decrease equally on the shelf.
-Meanwhile, the other is merchandised so that the DOS for each product is inconsistent.
+Now, imagine if you have two gondolas, and you merchandise your inventory differently for both.
+You merchandise the first consistently so that the products decrease equally on the shelf.
+Meanwhile, you merchandise the second so that the DOS for each product is inconsistent.

 While the first will be easy to restock, the second will be a nightmare.
-That’s because each product will be selling out at different times, meaning that your shelf will have many gaps.
+It’s because each product will be selling out at different times, meaning that your shelf will have many gaps.

-Safety stock, otherwise referred to as 'buffer stock' can help you out here.
-It’s how much extra stock should be held to ensure you don’t run out of stock, and takes into consideration fluctuations in supply and demand.
+Safety stock, also known as buffer stock, can help you out here.
+It’s how much extra stock you should hold to ensure you don’t run out of stock.
+It considers supply and demand fluctuations.

 “When DOS is extended beyond the shelf by including stock held at stores and distribution centres, the DOS calculation can be particularly helpful for overall replenishment.”

-Inventory replenishment is defined as “the movement of inventory from upstream or reserve product storage locations to downstream or primary storage, picking and shipment locations”.
+Inventory replenishment is “the movement of inventory from upstream or reserve product storage locations to downstream or primary storage, picking and shipment locations”.

 And it’s purpose is to “keep inventory flowing through the supply chain by maintaining efficient order and line item fill rates”.

 Each time a new planogram is imported into DotActiv, the causal data - facings, capacity, minimum display quantity and so on - is written to the database.
-Following that, the data is exported to a staging table, which can be picked up and used by inventory replenishment systems.
+Following that, we export the data to a staging table, which can be picked up and used by inventory replenishment systems.

-This data is then transferred to the replenishment engine, which will, in turn, order the required stock based on the causal data.
+From there, we transfer the data to the replenishment engine, which will, in turn, order the required stock based on the causal data.

-How does this happen and what specific space planning feature makes this information exchange possible?
-The short answer is that there isn’t actually an specific feature.
-Rather, it comes down to a combination of features within our Enterprise solution since this is all based on details that are within each and every planogram that is linked to clusters.
+How does this happen, and what specific space planning feature makes this information exchange possible?
+The short answer is that there isn’t a specific feature.
+Instead, it comes down to a combination of features within our Enterprise solution.
+That is because it is based on details that are within each planogram, which are linked to clusters.

-That said, while this integration doesn’t take distribution channels (DC) into account from DotActiv’s side, the replenishment engines do look at what stock is in the DC’s before making the final order from suppliers.
+While this integration doesn’t take distribution channels (DC) into account from DotActiv’s side, the replenishment engines look at what stock is in the DC’s before making the final order from suppliers.

 That also means that this approach to inventory replenishment takes the supply chain into consideration.
-So, when a product is delisted, it will remain on your shelf until the stock has been depleted from the DC’s and there is minimal stock in your stores.
+When a product is delisted, it will remain on your shelf until the stock has been depleted from the DC’s and there is minimal stock in your stores.

-2. Your products can be deranged and removed from the shelf; and
+- Your products can be deranged / removed from the shelf;

 Did you know that a simple increase in the facing of a single product can impact all of your stores?
 The same can be said if you decrease your facings.
-And this will all impact your replenishment model.
+And this will all have an impact on your replenishment model.

 That is why it’s so important to manage the space allocation of your products.
 It’s also the basis for any argument that there is a concrete link between inventory replenishment and space planning.

-To manage your space properly, through, you first need to know what the stock and financial implications will be for your stores.
+To manage your space correctly, you need to know the stock and financial implications for your stores.
 DotActiv’s ADDM report plays an important role here.